Kozea/Radicale/pages/home.rst

 The Radicale Project is a complete CalDAV calendar server solution.
 It can store multiple calendars.

-Calendars are available from both local and distant accesses, possibly limited through authentication policies.
+Calendars are available for both local and remote access, possibly limited through authentication policies.
 They can be viewed and edited by calendar clients on mobile phones or computers.